gvoze32/YoWhatsapp-iOS/README.md

 ## YoiOSx
 YoiOSx is theme for CYoWA WhatsApp Mod, we change the color for better looks, like light theme and dark theme, also there's a tab and non-tab varian.

+### Usage
+Simply extract the zip file and go to YoMods - YoThemes - Load Theme then locate the xml file.

 ### Tips
-Change font to Helvetica or Roboto Light on YoWA-Universal-Style, for better look
+Change font to Helvetica or Roboto Light on YoWA-Universal-Style, for better look.

 Backup chat from official WhatsApp to drive first, then restore to CYoWA.